-- A system privileges group whose members are granted administrative system privileges, including OSDBA, OSASM, and other system privileges groups. - An installation owner group (the oraInventory group) whose members are granted Oracle installation owner system privileges (the OINSTALL system privilege).
+- A system privileges group whose members are granted administrative system privileges, including OSDBA, OSASM, and other system privileges groups. - An installation owner group (the oralnventory group) whose members are granted Oracle installation owner system privileges (the OINSTALL system privilege).

-To simplify using the defaults for Oracle tools such as Cluster Verification Utility, if you do choose to use a single operating system group to grant all system privileges and the right to write to the oral oral number of the total.
+To simplify using the defaults for Oracle tools such as Cluster Verification Utility, if you do choose to use a single operating system group to grant all system privileges and the right to write to the oralnventory, then that group name should be oinstall.